-So the short story is that a ship like an aircraft carrier would sort their trash.
+So the short story is that a ship like an aircraft carrier sorts their trash.
 Organics like banana peels are allowed to by chucked over the side, while other waste like plastics is pulped, shredded, or chunked before being compressed into a big pancake-shaped wagon wheel that is called a trash disk.

-So, shred, then compact.
+Shred, then compact.
 And those discs are supposed to be stored onboard until they can be later disposed of properly while in harbor.
 But things don’t always go that way.
 See below.
 (NSFW: Language)

 And here is a look at the discs, after some had been found washed up on the beaches of the Outer Banks.

-I’m one of those planet-loving liberals that they mock in the video, so the whole dumping of trash into the ocean cheeses me off, but that’s not the point I’m trying to make here.
+I’m one of those planet-loving liberals they mock in the video, so the dumping of trash into the ocean cheeses me off, but that’s not the point I’m trying to make here.
 Properly disposing of waste has heavy strategic advantages as well.

-There are oodles of stories from the Cold War era that told of Soviet ships that would masquerade as simple merchants, masking a full array of sophisticated gear.
+There are oodles of stories from the Cold War era that told of Soviet ships that would masquerade as simple merchants, masking a full array of sophisticated surveillance gear.
 These sly Soviet vessels would shadow U.S. Naval ships, hoping to gather military intel.

 Now let’s bring this back to the Death Star.
 We’ve already talked about how the sheer size of the Death Star created enough gravity to pull trash back toward it.
 Well, they could dump waste into the power core and allow proton torpedos to vaporize it. /ahem/